JuanCrg90/Clean-Code-Notes/README.md

 ### One Assert per test

-It's recomendable maintain only one asserts per tests, because this helps to maintain each tests easy to understand.
+It's recommendable maintain only one asserts per tests, because this helps to maintain each tests easy to understand.

 ### Single concept per Test